JasonDJung/ECE-445-NOTEBOOK/Notebooks/Isha Akella/readme.md

 ## 10/18: Enclosure
 I began learning Autodesk Fusion 360 in order to begin creating our 3D enclosure design.
 Aspects of the design will continue to be finalized later, but preliminarily we have a 2x2x7in enclosure with an opening on one end for the image sensor, an opening on the side for the USB connection, and a removable cap. **Insert Pictures**

-## 10/19: TA Meeting
+## 10/19: Ordering PCB
-In this meeting
-We have our finalized PCB design that has passed the audit for PCB way.
+We have our finalized PCB design that has passed the audit for PCBway.
+In this meeting, we consolidated all required components and emailed them to the head TA, Jason P., to order our PCB through turnkey with PCBWay.